 A. Rental Group Categories

-For rental rate purposes, organizations seeking the use of school facilities have been divided into three categories:
+For rental rate purposes, organizations seeking the use of school facilities have been divided into five categories:

 District, school, and affiliated groups includes activities conducted by school athletic teams, staff committees, professional development of district staff, PTA, booster clubs, ASB and similar groups.